Snigdha280301/MediaStreamingDashboard/README.md

 # Real-Time Media Intelligence Pipeline

-A real-time data streaming and AI insights pipeline pulling continuously from TMDB, validating data with Great Expectations, storing in Delta Lake (Databricks), transforming with dbt, and utilizing a LangGraph multi-agent system (tracked by MLflow) to deliver predictive insights to Power BI dashboards.
+A real-time data streaming and AI insights pipeline pulling continuously from TMDB, validating data with Great Expectations, storing in Delta Lake (Databricks), transforming with dbt, and utilizing a LangGraph (tracked by MLflow) to deliver predictive insights to Power BI dashboards.

 ## Stack Overview
 - **Data Source:** TMDB Official API